ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/controller_plugins/configuring_regulated_pp.md

 Type: `bool` Default: `true`

 :   Enables stateful goal handling behavior.
-When set to true, the controller will persist the goal state once the robot reaches the XY tolerance.
+When set to `true`, the controller will persist the goal state once the robot reaches the XY tolerance.
 It will then focus on aligning to the goal heading without reverting to XY position corrections.

 ## Example